promatia/acts/constitution-act.md

 ### Section 5: Powers of the Genesis Council
 The Genesis Council holds the power to:

-- (a) propose new legislation for Promatia,
+- (a) propose new legislation for Promatia.
-- (b) propose changes to existing legislation,
+- (b) propose changes to existing legislation.
-- (c) propose a repeal or replacement of existing legislation,
+- (c) propose a repeal or replacement of existing legislation.
-- (d) appoint, terminate, and hire leaders and staff of EGIs, and
+- (d) appoint, terminate, and hire leaders and staff of EGIs where applicable by law.
-- (e) pardon crimes or convictions.
+- (e) collectively pardon crimes or convictions.

+### Section 6: In case of Proassembly unavailability
+If the Proassembly is not available for any reason in it's required capacity, the Genesis Council may collectively pass laws, however each vote requires `75%+` approval

 ### Section 6: Membership
 #### Paragraph 1: Number of Gens